the1lab/1lab/src/Cat/Internal/Base.lagda.md

 infix 50 _[_]
 ```

-With this piece of machinery out of the way, we can proceed to define
+That out of the way, we can define internal categories _in terms of_
-internal categories in terms of internal morphisms.
+their internal morphisms.

 ```agda
 record Internal-cat-on {C₀ C₁} (src tgt : Hom C₁ C₀) : Type (o ⊔ ℓ) where